 Cote du Py

-This method produces wines with explosive fresh fruit, minimal tannins, and a whole lot of color.
+This method produces wines with explosive fresh fruit, minimal tannins, and a lot of color.
 Beaujolais Nouveau winemakers add the cultured yeast 71B, sugars to pump up alcohol levels, and thermovinification to make vast quantities of cheap, artificial tasting wines for the popular November release.
-After the fall of Beaujolais Nouveau and the subsequent years of tormented sales and tarnished reputation,
+After the fall of Nouveau and the subsequent years of tormented sales and tarnished reputation,

 Chaptalization and filtration practices are discarded as well.
 As a result, winemakers in the region are ‘green’ in many ways, focusing on protecting ecosystems and actively contending with soil erosion.